Automated Cell Counter - an Overview

 Disadvantages |

-Fluorescence Microscopy Cell Counter
+Fluorescence Microscopy Cell Counters

 In principle, these systems function in exactly the same way as the chamber systems with trypan blue.
 However, the cells are stained with fluorescent dyes.
 This type of staining avoids the problem of false positive staining with trypan blue when the samples stand longer.
 Thus, one can prepare several samples, let them stand longer and then measure them.